Jules Danbé: Biography

 He also conducted an early revival by the Opéra-Comique of Les Troyens à Carthage (in the same theatre as its premiere) in June 1892 which witnessed a triumphant début for the 17-year-old Marie Delna.

 Danbé was Director of Music of the Foundation Beaulieu (1888-1905).
 A member of the Paris Conservatoire Orchestra, Danbé resigned in May 1884 but re-joined on 3 June 1884 and took the Second chair, First Violins, on 14 October 1884, joining Jules Garcin, concertmaster, becoming 2nd chef (and concertmaster) on 2 June 1885, replacing Garcin, and retiring from the Société on 3 June 1892.
 He was a mentor and teacher for Pierre Monteux, whom he presented for entry at the Conservatoire.

 After leaving the Opéra-Comique, in 1899 he moved to the Théâtre Lyrique de la Renaissance, where he conducted a rare production of Iphigénie en Tauride in December of that year, and also conducted classical concerts at the casinos of Néris-les-Bains and Vichy.

 He composed works for violin and was author of a violin method.
 He received the Légion d'Honneur in 1885.

+Danbé died in Paris on October 30, 1905, and is buried at Père Lachaise Cemetery.